JosephCW/about-me/README.md

 ## Required Tools

 In order to publish web pages with Github Pages all you have to have is a web browser.
+Github Pages utilizes Markdown files (.md) so it would behoove you to also learn that.
+A link to learn Markdown is provided under the section titled 'Recommended Resources'.
 I would personally recommend one of the following:

 - [Brave Browser](https://brave.com/)
 - [Water Fox](https://www.waterfox.net/)